 For effective and sustainable disease management, fungicides are most effective as part of an integrated disease management strategy.
 Foliar fungicides alone are not the most effective means of protecting plants.
-Well-adapted, disease-resistant varieties should always be used where available and be combined with good cultural practices, such as crop rotation, planting disease-free seed, residue management, and optimal planting dates.
+Well-adapted, disease-resistant varieties should always be used where available and be combined with good cultural practices, such as crop rotation, planting disease-free seed, residue management and optimal planting dates.
 Additionally, good crop scouting will help producers make sound decisions about when to apply fungicides as the need arises.
-Although there is little research on disease thresholds in oilseed crops, fungicide application for sunflower rust management is most likely economical when average disease severity reaches one percent on the upper four fully expanded leaves at or before bloom (R5).
+Although there is little research on disease thresholds in oilseed crops, fungicide application for sunflower rust management is most likely economical when average disease severity reaches 1% on the upper four fully expanded leaves at or before bloom (R5).

 It is important to remember that fungicides are active only against fungi and do not directly protect against bacterial, viral diseases or abiotic stresses.
 Therefore, proper diagnosis of the disease will save the producer from unnecessary fungicide applications.
+For assistance with diagnosis, send samples for diagnosis to the SDSU Plant Diagnostic Clinic (605-688-5545).